INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Evaluation and Results

+The main EC lesson, however, is the gap between feasibility and parsimony.
+Unlike the FullObs and CI comparisons, GPT-5.4's EC improvement over GPT-5.2 does not come from lower bloat: GPT-5.4 is more bloated on EC (29.5\% vs.\ 18.5\%).
+Thus GPT-5.4 improves completion validity and budgeted performance, but does not close the EC parsimony gap.
+Even the best EC system relies substantially on oversized completion-consistent formulas.

-Finally, we evaluated a diagnostic for EC failures by computing the minimum number of label mismatches achievable under any completion of unknown atoms (Appendix~\ref{sec:appendix_ec_best_completion}).
-Most invalid formulas are several mismatches from EC validity even under the best completion.
+As an additional diagnostic, we compute for invalid EC predictions the minimum number of label mismatches achievable under any completion of the unknown atoms (Appendix~\ref{app:ec-best-completion}).
+For most systems, invalid formulas remain several mismatches from EC validity even under the best completion, suggesting structural rather than one-label failures.
+GPT-5.4 is a notable exception: all of its invalid predictions fall in the 1--2 mismatch bucket, with mean minimum mismatch 1.0, so its residual failures are usually near-valid rather than structurally far off.

+\paragraph{Structural error analysis.} The task-level results above are partly explained by the structure of the planted formulas.
+For representative systems analyzed in Appendix~B.5, we group instances by gold-formula structure and inspect failed or over-budget predictions.
+The clearest recurring difficulty is universal relational generalization, especially in EC.
+Pure existential formulas are much easier than mixed existential/universal formulas: in EC, GPT-5.2 drops from 93.2\% to 25.3\% Acc@gold+25, Gemini 3 from 92.0\% to 16.5\%, and Grok4 from 86.4\% to 15.2\%.
+In FullObs, the same split is difficult for GPT-5.2 and Gemini 3, while Grok4 remains stronger.
+A recurring prediction-level error is to replace a condition over all relevant neighbors with a local witness, collapsing universal relational constraints such as